ansys/pygranta/doc/source/getting_started.rst

    The ``ansys-grantami-bomanalytics`` and ``ansys-grantami-bomanalytics-openapi`` versions included in the metapackage are instead compatible with the corresponding version of *BoM Analytics Services*.
 BoM Analytics Services is the REST API used by ``ansys-grantami-bomanalytics``, and is provided as part of the *Granta MI Restricted Substances and Sustainability Reports* package.

-   Multiple versions of *Granta MI Restricted Substances and Sustainability Reports* are available for a single version of Granta MI.
-The selected version of *Granta MI Restricted Substances and Sustainability Reports* (and therefore the required version of ``ansys-grantami-bomanalytics``) depends on the *Restricted Substances and Sustainability* database version.
+Multiple versions of the reports package are available for a single version of Granta MI.

+   The selected version of the reports package, and therefore the required version of ``ansys-grantami-bomanalytics``, depends on the *Restricted Substances and Sustainability* database version.

+   Refer to :MI_docs:`the Restricted Substances and Sustainability Install and Configuration guide
+   <RS_and_Sustainability_Install/rs_and_sustainability/planning_your_implementation_rsands.html>` for more details on
+   *Granta MI Restricted Substances and Sustainability Reports* versioning and installation.

 Most packages require access to an installation of Ansys Granta MI.
 For more information on getting a licensed copy of Ansys products, visit the `Ansys website <https://www.ansys.com/>`_.